Search engine optimisation (SEO)

 How to optimise for voice search

 One of the key ways to optimise for voice search is to create content that answers a user's question.
-This type of content often appears at the top of a search engine results page in the form of a 'featured snippet'.
-This is a block displaying a summary of an answer to a user's question extracted from a webpage.
+This type of content often appears at the top of a search engine results page as a 'featured snippet', which provides a summary of an answer extracted from a webpage.
 Digital assistants often use information from rich snippets to respond to voice search queries.

 You can create strategic content that aims to answer user queries by: